-Of note, essential to our communities are the provision of swimming pools, as these provide significant benefits in relation to health, recreation and social wellbeing.
+Of note, essential to our communities are the provision of community swimming pools, as these provide significant benefits in relation to health, recreation and social wellbeing.
+After several years of lobbying the State Government have provided significant funding to NCAC to maintain the communities swimming pools.
 Road access is also essential, with the majority of roads being gravel, requiring maintenance at adequate levels of service.
 With minimal income from a small mining tenement rate base, and no GRV ratepayers, the support of the State and Federal governments is essential to providing these services.